 FAQs

-It is not recommended to eat mango skin.
+No, it is not recommended to eat mango skin.
 While it is not truly poisonous, it does contain urushiol which is the oil that causes poison ivy rash.

+Yes, mangos are healthy.
 While mangoes are extremely low in fat, they are full of carbohydrates, fiber, natural sugar, and potassium.
 Mango is a healthy dessert option for those not on a particular diet.
 People on a low-carb, keto, or diabetic diet may want to avoid mangoes due to their high carbohydrate and sugar content.

 Mango Recipes